ELGAS Knowledge Hub

 Isobutane is used as as an aerosol propellant, refrigerant and as an additive in gasoline.

-Where Does Liquefied Petroleum Gas – LPG Come From?
+Where Does Liquified Petroleum Gas – LPG Come From?
 LPG in Gas

-LPG (LPG gas) is produced during natural gas processing, where it is stripped from the raw natural gas, where it is LPG in gas.
+LPG (LP gas) is produced during natural gas processing, where it is stripped from the raw natural gas, where it is LPG in gas.

 Liquified petroleum gas also comes from oil refining, where it is separated using heat.

-When isolated, it can be liquefied through pressurisation and stored as LPG in gas pressure vessels commonly referred to as gas bottles, gas cylinders or gas tanks.
+When isolated, LPG (LP gas) can be liquefied through pressurisation and stored as LPG (propane) in gas pressure vessels commonly referred to as gas bottles, gas cylinders or gas tanks.

 Elgas LPG (LP gas) is stored in various ways.